nomad-coe/nomad/docs/develop/parsers.md

-# How to write a parser

 NOMAD uses parsers to convert raw code input and output files into NOMAD's common Archive format.
 This is the documentation on how to develop such a parser.

 ## Getting started